AdaptableTools/example-adaptable-angular-aggrid/README.md

 - Is of type 'Warning' - so that it shows in Amber
 - Is triggred if the Notional column value equals 10,000,000 (a [Predicate](https://docs.adaptabletools.com/docs/common-objects/common-objects-predicate))
 - Also requires the Currency column to have the value of 'USD' (an [Expression](https://docs.adaptabletools.com/docs/common-objects/common-objects-expression))

-### Percent Bar
-One [Percent Bar]https://docs.adaptabletools.com/docs/adaptable-modules/format-column-module#percent-bar) has been configured for the Notional Column.
-It has 3 Ranges
-- Less than 2.5M is red
-- Between 2.5 and 5M is orange
-- Greater than 5M is green

 ### Calculated Column
 3 [Calculated Columns]https://docs.adaptabletools.com/docs/adaptable-modules/calculated-column-module) have been provided: